CELLOCHANWOODS

 He has served as principal cellist of the Tanglewood Music Center Orchestra, the Schleswig-Holstein Festival Orchestra, the Kent Blossom Chamber Orchestra, and the Indiana University Baroque Orchestra where he has studied baroque cello under renowned early music specialist Stanley Ritchie.
 Other orchestral positions have been with the Evansville Philharmonic Orchestra, the Owensboro Symphony Orchestra, the Terre Haute Symphony Orchestra, and as a substitute with the New World Symphony.

-He has played chamber music at the Tanglewood Music Center and Schleswig-Holstein festivals, and has performed on numerous chamber concerts including at the University of Kentucky, the University of Central Arkansas, University of Arkansas Little Rock, and at Ionian University in Corfu, Greece
+He has played chamber music at the Tanglewood Music Center and Schleswig- Holstein festivals, and has performed on numerous chamber concerts including at the University of Kentucky, the University of Central Arkansas, University of Arkansas Little Rock, and at Ionian University in Corfu, Greece

 Ethan holds a Bachelor’s Degree at the University of Michigan where he studied with Anthony Elliott, and a Master’s Degree from Indiana University under Peter Stumpf.

-Jason Gong is an international pianist and cellist from Michigan.
+from Michigan.
 He received his Masters of Piano Performance at the Guildhall School of Music and Drama in London, UK studying under Prof. Noriko Ogawa and Prof. Paul Roberts and his Bachelors of Music in Piano Performance from the University of Michigan studying under Dr. Louis Nagel.

 Although his foundations are in classical music, Jason loves to explore the connections between all creative disciplines.
 Within music, how do things like genres relate to each other and socially how might things such as politics, traditions, and cultures inform those relations?
 As musicians, can our work elucidate something about ourselves?
 Outside of music, how can other mediums of expression such as movement or visual arts relate and connect with sound?
 In times of crisis, or when physical needs are in jeopardy, what is the role of art?
 These questions drive his love for improvisation and passion for collaboration, both with other musicians as well as other disciplines.